 How do I register to be a non-licensee firm owner?

-- Then register or log into Secure Access Washington, and
+- Register or log into Secure Access Washington; and

 - Use our online non-licensee registration application to apply. ***We strongly suggest you use a personal email address to set up your Secure Access Washington account.***